pcyuen98/python-intro/src/cls/readme.md

 # Objective
-This module to practice the basic usages of a class, function and objects.
+This module to practice
+1. The basic usages of a class, function and objects.
+2. Focus in structured programming and static function usages
+3. Limited usages of Object Oriented Programming (OOP) to instantiation, data attributes and method class

+exlusion: Data abstraction, encapsulation, inheritance and polymorphism in intermediate module

 # Why function is important
 1. Functions Make task more structure and it's very basic programming concept